st9ho3/Project_Enoteca/README.md

 As we delve deeper into the data, an interesting revelation unfolds—within this specific price range, pricing and score seem to dance to their own tunes.
 It's a delightful paradox: expensive doesn't necessarily translate to exceptional, and exceptional doesn't always come with a hefty price tag.
 [View query](Queries/Query_7a.txt)

 ![variety_price_score](https://github.com/st9ho3/Project_Enoteca/assets/148724871/f0a0c827-18a9-4a1d-8cec-bf55c4457678)

+As we examine the variety available, we discover a diverse range of options across different price points.
+Whether seeking cost-effective yet high-quality choices like Shiraz, Syrah, and Merlot-Grenache, or indulging in premium selections such as the distinguished Caprettone, refined Muller-Thurgau, and exquisite Auxerrois, our exploration encompasses a spectrum of flavors and preferences.
+This allows us to cater to a broad audience, offering both accessible treasures and luxurious delights in the world of wine.